moenni-ch/vspen/README.md

-# vspen
-An offline version of codepen
+# simple & fun coding environment for vscode
+- works offline
+- clone it to your repo